Figure 1: A screenshot of the CIE Sky app running within a web browser.

 I use the term “latest Perez All-Weather Sky” model as the ISO and CIE standards are based on a more recent equation than the one included in Perez’s original paper and follow-up.
 I found this out the hard way whilst trying to validate the output of this tool against Radiance, DaySim, Honeybee and others.
-It turns out that these all implement the original Perez equations from 1993 instead of the more recent version updated in 2002 by Perez and Kittler and adopted by the standards in 2003.
+It turns out that these all implement the original Perez equations from 1993 instead of the more recent version updated in 1997 by Perez, Kittler and Durala, and adopted as the CIE standard in 2003.
 The differences are not huge, but enough to confound any direct comparison of results.

 The calculated daylight distribution is governed by five (5) distinct sky coefficients.
 Whilst you can interactively manipulate any of these coefficients using the sliders provided, it is more typical for them to be automatically generated based on the type of sky being simulated or known weather conditions.

 The CIE standard defines a set of 15 general sky types that represent different sky conditions - from overcast to cloudless and with varying levels of direct sunlight.
 An additional 16th type is given that is based on a much simpler mathematical model for overcast skies defined and used by CIE prior to this standard.
 Each sky type uses a specific configuration of these five coefficients.
 You can select any of these sky types using the list box adjacent to the coefficient sliders.